jackyzha0/jackyzha0.github.io/content/thoughts/gradient descent.md

 Gradient descent is essentially an iterative optimization algorithm that takes a guess and refines it using the gradient to make a better guess.

-If the objective function is a convex function, then it will converge to a *global optimum*.
+If the objective function is a [[thoughts/convex]] function, then it will converge to a *global optimum*.

 Gradient descent finds critical point of differentiable function.
 Which can be faster than normal equations for large ‘d’ values.
 It takes $O(nd)$ per iteration so $O(tnd)$ for $t$ iterations.